szaumoor/ZSTweaks/README.md

 Just as the title says.
 It's kinda funny considering the description of the weapon mentions Pit Fiends, which are Lawful Evil.

-**Component 1241:** Make Purifier's Dispel Magic be at level 30, like Staff of the Magi and Carsomyr
+**Component 1241:** Make Purifier's Dispel Magic level 30, like Staff of the Magi and Carsomyr

 This makes the dispel magic effect equal to those in the Staff of the Magi and Carsomyr.